 For one, she continued, more buyers are dictating they want to be digitally self-served, according to the latest McKinsey research, which makes for a change in how brands show up for the customers.

 Aparna took a more abstract approach.

 “For me, brand is there to create a lasting impression.
 But it’s not about experience, it’s about memory, which are far harder to create.

 “The pandemic pushed many transformations and accelerated digital adoption, and although people haven’t been able to meet as often physically to engage with the brand, we have been able to create memories with their families and build that long lasting impression to more people around the world, too.”

 It is an ironic twist that collectively being forced in doors also meant we were far more amenable to meeting people digitally and also globally.
-That widening of our personal and professional networks have been capitalized by brands seeking a wider pool of, for example, thought leadership, whilst others have sought to understand an individual’s circumstances since they have been allowed into the very personal space of someone’s home, albeit via Zoom.
+That widening of our personal and professional networks have been capitalised by brands seeking a wider pool of, for example, thought leadership, whilst others have sought to understand an individual's circumstances since they have been allowed into the very personal space of someone’s home, albeit via Zoom.